 An easy way for children to remember what to do is to teach them, “No, Go, Tell.”

 You can role play these steps together.
 Tell your child you’re going to practice and say, “Pretend like I’m a grown up or big kid and I’m about to touch your private parts” and then reach toward him or her.
 Coach the child to use “No, Go, Tell.”
-Have children practice telling you about the unsafe touching and praise them for telling to reinforce that telling is always what to do.
+Have children practice telling you about the unsafe touching.
+Praise them for telling, as telling is an important step in this process.
 Then role play that someone is hurting the child with a hit or a kick and practice “No, Go, Tell” in that scenario as well.

 Children love practicing this and often giggle throughout, which is okay.
 You are helping them feel comfortable discussing these topics and this will help them be confident if they ever need to use it.
 This is a great way to begin to instill assertiveness in your child.

 As your children grow older, you can continue to review these conversations while adding more detail as they can understand more.
 A natural time to review this information is when they go to school and when they talk about bullies.

 Before puberty, sex education can be introduced so they are prepared for the changes that happen in their bodies.
 Then, you can continue to expand on the sex education as they enter junior high and high school.
 The above safety skills can be reviewed again at this time and examples of what to do can be geared toward dating.